 The platform’s focus on real estate businesses makes it very competitive for the right realtors willing to pay a premium for a comprehensive platform.

 DocuSign: Best for agents looking for a simple signature solution

-DocuSign may make more sense for users with their own document and workflow platforms.
+DocuSign may make more sense for users with their document and workflow platforms.
 Although not as capable in real estate as DotLoop, the platform is certainly cheaper and simpler.

 Once users get the hang of the platform’s advanced features, DocuSign can easily adapt seamlessly to any real estate agent’s tools and workflows while remaining simple and affordable enough for most pockets.

 Signaturely: Better than DotLoop and DocuSign

 If you’re looking for an option far cheaper than DotLoop and easier to use than DocuSign, Signaturely is the right option.

-Unlike either DocuSign or DotLoop, Signaturely allows you to create a free account to get started immediately, and it will remain free forever.
+Unlike either DocuSign or DotLoop, Signaturely allows you to create a free account to get started immediately, which will remain free forever.

 Your free account will seamlessly integrate with Google Drive, Dropbox, OneDrive, and Box, so you can upload the necessary documents and start signing immediately.
 You’ll also have free access to notifications and reminders to expedite your signing process without breaking the bank.

 You can send up to three signature requests per month with a free account.
 This makes it perfect for the part-time realtor or occasional user who needs a couple of documents signed monthly.

 Need more signature requests?
 Paying DocuSign $10 per month will limit you to only 5 signature requests.
 Signaturely gives you unlimited signature requests for the same price, so you can send as many documents as you need, making it a great DocuSign alternative.

 Need unlimited templates?
 At just $15 per month per user, it is far cheaper than both DotLoop and DocuSign, and you won’t have to worry about deleting templates as you go.
 This plan will also receive advanced business features like team management and custom template branding.